Good Candidates for Abdominoplasty

 How long should a patient wait after pregnancy?

 The ideal candidates for a tummy tuck are healthy women who have completed their families.
 Dr. Jonov recommends they wait 6 months to a year after pregnancy to allow their bodies to complete the changing process.

 Can I undergo a tummy tuck if I’ve had a hysterectomy or C-section?

-A hysterectomy or C-section does not usually restrict a patient from undergoing a tummy tuck.
+A hysterectomy or C-section does not usually restrict a patient from undergoing abdominoplasty.
 The tummy tuck surgery removes the old surgical scar and places the new scar lower on the tummy so that it is concealed by underwear or a bathing suit.

 Choosing the right surgeon for a tummy tuck in Seattle is crucial.
-Dr. Jonov is a board certified cosmetic surgeon with years of experience performing tummy tucks.
+Dr. Jonov is a board certified cosmetic surgeon with years of experience.
 He understands how frustrating it can be to have stubborn fat on your midsection and is dedicated to providing you with the slimmer, more attractive stomach you deserve.

 You can count on Dr. Jonov to design a customized treatment plan to help you meet your particular aesthetic goals.
 He will be there for you throughout every step of the surgical process and looks forward to bringing your dream of a sculpted midsection to life.